 There were so many dandelions that Joey actually harvested them and tried to make dandelion wine!
 I’m not kidding you.
 He also made a salad from them.
 So I suppose there were some perks to having a dandelion garden in your backyard, but it was still wildly embarrassing.
 Like when our neighbors had a party, and I saw some guests peering over their wall into our backyard with looks of shock.
 I knew we had to do something about the yard.
 So Joey did some research and found an absolutely amazing landscape architect, Sarah Jones, aka Botanical Jones.
 She came over, drafted up some beautiful plans, connected us with a few landscape contractors, and tada!!

 The actual process was a lot more complicated than that.
-Mostly because it took a very long time for our chosen contractor to complete the job.
+Mostly because it took a very long time to complete the job.
 But it’s almost done, bar the installation of our rain cistern and drip system, and it feels amazing.

 My favorite part is the brick patio.
 I thought I hated brick hardscaping, but Joey convinced me that I actually just hated “new” bricks – you know, the bright red ones that come from Home Depot.
 As usual, he was right.
 I actually do like bricks, but they have to have some character.
 So he ended up sourcing all our bricks from neighbors and architectural salvage yards.
 About 80% of these bricks were 100% free.
 AMAZING!
 And they looks so good.